-- Throughout 2022/2023 15 boys moved out of the Boys' Hostel, 4 of them because they turned 18 years.
-In addition, 5 boys moved in. - At the Girls' Hostel 8 girls moved out, 2 of them because they turned 18, while 4 girls moved in. - The number of children at the hostels has decreased due to LittleBigHelp assessing that the children or their families are well enough for the children to return to them.
+- Throughout 2023/2024 4 boys moved out of the Boys' Hostel, 2 of them because they turned 18 years.
+In addition, 6 boys moved in. - At the Girls' Hostel 1 girls moved out, as her parents were capable to take her responsibility.
+In addition, 5 girls moved in. - The number of children at the Boys' Hostel has decreased due to LittleBigHelp's assessment that the children or their families are well enough for the children to return to them.
 After the children return, LittleBigHelp still has frequent contact with them, but with a greater focus on family strengthening. - When living at the hostels the children participated in counselling.
 They both had individual counselling, group sessions and play therapy.
-All the counsellors had education in psychology, hence an important part of the intervention to increase mental health is done through counselling. - Additionally, 5 volunteers helped the Boys' Hostel and the Girls' Hostel throughout 2022/2023.
+All the counsellors had education in psychology, hence an important part of the intervention to increase mental health is done through counselling. - Additionally, 3 volunteers helped the Boys' Hostel and the Girls' Hostel throughout 2023/2024.